-14. Don’t be Too Curious
+14. Don’t Be Too Curious

-Every parent is eager to know what is happening in their child’s life especially in case your child is an adolescent but don’t be overly curious.
-Too much curiosity on your part could make him feel that you don’t believe in him and this could end the bond between the two of you.
+Every parent is eager to know what is happening in their child’s life, especially in case your child is an adolescent; but don’t be overly curious.
+Too much curiosity on your part could make him feel that you don’t believe in him, and this could end the bond between the two of you.

 15. Think Like Them

-16. Let their Imagination Take Wings
+16. Let Their Imagination Take Wings

 While taking a stroll with your little one, observe him.
-He may see something quite different to what you are seeing.
+He may see something quite different from what you are seeing.
 Do not stop him when he does so.
 This will help you get an insight into his inner world.

 During Parent-Teacher Meets, the teacher may also be able to throw some light on your child mental health and wellbeing in general.
 You may ask her if she has noticed anything different in your child.

-What are the Different Psychological Disorders in Children?
+What Are the Different Psychological Disorders in Children?

-Many psychiatric disorders in children are due to the physiological genetic constituent.
+Many psychiatric disorders in children are due to physiological genetic constituent.
 However, there are many of them without any physical causes.
 Some disorders may be diagnosed early in life, but some are not detected until adulthood.
 Here is a list of them: